usmanfaryadgujjar/Calories-Calculator-Wordpress-Plugin-Tool/README.md

-🍩 Dunkin’ Nutrition Calculator – WordPress Plugin
+**🍩 Dunkin’ Nutrition Calculator – WordPress Plugin**

-A simple and customizable WordPress plugin that allows your visitors to calculate calories and nutritional values for various Dunkin’ Donuts menu items like beverages, donuts, sandwiches, and more.
+Customizable WordPress plugin that allows your visitors to calculate calories and nutritional values for various Dunkin’ Donuts menu items like beverages, donuts, sandwiches, and more.

-🔧 Features
+**🔧 Features**

 ✅ User-friendly interface for calculating nutritional values